-From a botanical perspective, there are no identified constraints for the proposed development of the George Aerotropolis as shown in the layout provided (see Figure 1), assuming that all standard construction and subsequent operational environmental health and safety guidelines be strictly followed (including control of alien invasive plant species).
+From a terrestrial biodiversity perspective, there are no identified constraints for the proposed development of the dam as shown in the layout provided (Figure 1), assuming that all standard construction and subsequent operational environmental health and safety guidelines be strictly followed.
+Because the site lies within a FEPA River Corridor (WCBSP, 2017) and is a sub-catchment or upstream management area (NFEPA, 2011) [4], important for the downstream FEPA (Swatrvlei Estuary), it is important that the proposed dam be built accordingly as to maintain the ecosystem integrity of the FEPA.
+The site in and around the proposed dam construction area is completely transformed and if the dam is constructed according to criteria that will ensure that it does not negatively impact downstream ecological processes then the dam will not put any further pressure on ecosystem than already exist.
 The location of the proposed site and its surrounding landuse lends itself to this type of development.